CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0075-sort-colors.md

 description: "This is a solution to the Two Sum problem on LeetCode."
 ---

-In this page, we will solve the Two Sum problem using three different approaches: brute force, hash table, and two-pointer technique.
+In this page, we will solve the Sort Colors problem using three different approaches: brute force, 3 Pointer, and Dutch National Flag Algo technique.
 We will provide the implementation of the solution in JavaScript, TypeScript, Python, Java, C++, and more.

 ## Problem Description